 Option 2: Call a Warmline

 A warmline is a phone number you call to have a conversation with a trained peer who can provide you with support during hard times.
-MDHHS Certified Peer Support Specialist Warmline: (888) 733-7753, 10 AM-2 AM, 7 days a week.
+Call the MDHHS Certified Peer Support Specialist Warmline at 888-733-7753.
+Someone is available to help from 10:00 AM-2:00 AM, seven days a week.

 Option 3: Talk to a Doctor or Therapist

 Medical professionals like your doctor or a therapist will ask you questions, listen, and discuss your available treatment and support options.
-In Michigan, children who are 14 years and older have the right to get up to four months or twelve weeks of counseling without parental consent.
+In Michigan, children who are 14 years of age and older have the right to get up to four months or 12 weeks of counseling without parental consent.

 Websites to find a therapist for teens: